omri24/Another-approach-for-training-NNs/README.md

 Artificial neural networks (NN) that are trained using one of the gradient descent (GD) algorithms have a significant downside- it is almost impossible to explain why such a NN decides one way or another.

-In this repository I will depict my attempt to find a replacement for the GD algorithms.
+In this repository I will depict my attempt to find a replacement for the GD algorithms for handwriting classifying NN.
 Such an algorithm may create a NN that is not as accurate as a NN that was trained using a GD algorithm.
 However, an algorithm like that, will allow us to explain the reasoning behind the decisions of the NN.

 The problem the NN will face will be a handwriting classification problem.
 More specifically, digits identification, using the MNIST dataset.
 However, I will make the “fight” more interesting by significantly shrinking the training dataset.
 The MNIST dataset contains 60,000 training samples.
 I will allow the algorithms to learn from datasets no bigger than 100 samples.The testing samples will be chosen randomly.
 The MNIST testing dataset will not be reduced.